Trump Slams Canada Over Harsh Truths

 “Democrats are furious about Musk, and independents are increasingly freaked out about the way that Musk is attacking things like Social Security and childhood brain cancer research,” Wikler said.
 “Our test of our first Musk ad found that it moved likely 2025 voters by 6.2 percentage points.”

 According to a Marquette University poll, 97 percent of Wisconsin Democrats are anti-Musk.
-Charles Franklin, who leads the Marquette University polling, believes the attacks on Musk are likely to resonate strongly with the Democratic base.
+Charles Franklin, who leads the Marquette University polling, believes the attacks on Musk will likely resonate strongly with the Democratic base.
 He added that by tying Musk to the race, Democrats are effectively nationalizing the election, hoping to leverage party polarization to boost turnout among Democratic voters.

 Join the conversation as a VIP Member